 I wanted to share with you my love for the style of Victorian houses including their arches, irregular shapes, textured shingles, elaborate eye candy details, wrap around porches, round towers with cone-shaped roofs, bay windows, porches on the second level, the Victorian gingerbread, and they are often painted in pretty lady colors.

-Victorian house is in Texas and has gingerbread and the two colors of creamy yellow and dark red shutters is mesmerizing.
+The victorian house is in Texas and has gingerbread and the two colors of creamy yellow and dark red shutters are mesmerizing.
 On the bottom right, I notice the yellow sun detail work done within the porch railing.

 I don’t know exactly where this house is, perhaps by the water because there is a whale weather vane on top.
 It may be in Port Townsend, Washington.
 High-pitched roofs are another attribute of Victorian houses.